 - After you’ve blotted up all the pee, sprinkle the entire mattress with baking soda.
 Leave it alone for at least 18 hours.
 Whoever sleeps on the mattress will have to spend the night somewhere else while the baking soda does its work.

-- With a clean upholstery attachment, vacuum the baking soda from the mattress.
+With a clean upholstery attachment, vacuum the baking soda and other residue from the mattress.
 If possible, take the mattress outside and prop it up sideways.
 Leave it out for a few hours to allow the entire thing to air out completely.
 If you can’t take the mattress outside, consider propping up alongside a wall for the day.

 By following the simple, 7-step process outlined above, you can easily clean pee from a mattress.
 Next, you’ll probably want to decide how to avoid another deep-cleaning project.